 Tap water, as well as unfiltered water, may contain the following;

-Lead: In a tap water, mainly occurs from corrosion of water pipes.
+Lead: In tap water, mainly occurs from the corrosion of water pipes.
 The plumbing in older homes may also cause lead to be found in tap water.

-Mercury and Arsenic: mercury is toxic to the nervous system.
-Arsenic is unnaturally occurring may be tolerated but he body.
+Mercury and Arsenic: mercury and arsenic are toxic to the nervous system.

 Radon: radioactive gas, found in the earth’s crust